You’re the teacher. So, this means your students will hang onto your every word as soon as you walk through the door.

-It does not take much to make a TEFL space seem more appealing.
+It doesn’t take much to make a TEFL lesson seem more appealing!
 Try putting pictures or keywords up on the wall.
 Bring along a few everyday objects as props.
 Even setting out chairs in a different format makes the room look more intriguing.
-Oh, and plaster on that friendly smile.
+Oh, and go with your friendliest smile!
 It really does help.

-After all, if you’ve got your students’ attention before you even open your mouth, you are off to a great start.
+After all, if you’ve got your students’ attention in a positive way, before you even open your mouth, you’re off to a great start.

 2. Warm up the lesson

 The scene-setting worked.
 Your students look interested.
 Now what?

-Bring up the energy levels with a quick TEFL warmer.
-We find a short, fun activity that gets students talking in English (and, if you have space, moving about) works best.
+Bring up the energy levels with a quick TEFL warmer!
+We find a short, fun activity that gets students speaking in English, and getting rid of any excess energy with movement, works best.

 For example, tell students to find someone else in the room who has seen the same film / been out at the weekend / done their homework (complete as appropriate!).
 Or why not ask the class to line up in order based on the length of time it took them to get to school that morning – speaking only in English to work it out.

 It’s amazing how quickly a fun game can transform even the most bored of teenagers into relaxed, engaged students.
 Or, to put it another way, a class that is ready to learn.